hannesdatta/personal-website/content/publication/platformpower/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Spotify curates most playlists with the highest time-invariant playlist preferences.'
+  caption: 'Spotify features a selected set of playlists on the "Search Page".'
   focal_point: ""
   preview_only: false